helium/HIP/0078-mobile-subdao-onboarding-fees.md

 ## Fees Are Decided By subDAOs

-Each subDAO may set a schedule of onboarding fees for its participating Hotspots through subDAO governance.
-All onboarding fees must be paid in DC burn from HNT according to procedures specified by the Helium DAO.
+Each subDAO may set a schedule of onboarding and location assertion fees for its participating Hotspots through subDAO governance.
+All fees must be paid in DC burn from HNT according to procedures specified by the Helium DAO.

 Subject to change through subDAO governance by the MOBILE subDAO, the onboarding fee per MOBILE Hotspot to the MOBILE subDAO is $40 as defined in HIP-53, independent of other subDAO onboarding fees paid by the same Hotspot, such as the $40 IOT network onboarding fee that has been paid by the IOT component of existing MOBILE Hotspots under the current implementation.

+## Location Assertion

+In the HIP-70 implementation, Hotspots must pay a location assertion fee towards each subDAO in order to participate in rewards in that subDAO.
+The fee is set through subDAO governance, and may be $0.

+HIP-78 does not change the location assertion fee for IOT subDAO Hotspots as defined at the launch of the Helium network and modified by HIP-69.
+It may be modified in the future through IOT subDAO governance.

+The separate location assertion fee for MOBILE Hotspots, which must be paid per Hotspot onboarded under HIP-70, but was never assessed under the existing implementation, shall be deemed to have been defined by the MOBILE subDAO as $0 until defined otherwise through MOBILE subDAO governance.

 ## Paying the Missing MOBILE Onboarding Fees